elefevre/elements-of-unit-testing-style/README.md

         ...
     }

-This is rather ugly, so if this happens a couple of times for the same type, I tend to quickly introduce a builder.
+This is rather ugly, so if this happens a couple of times for the same type, I tend to quickly introduce a factory.

     public class FileBuilder {
         public File newFile(String name) {